Please note Yale's updated COVID-19 travel guidelines

 Students should notify CDO prior to traveling to ascertain that funds are available and to confirm their eligibility.
 Reimbursement requests and supporting receipts should be submitted promptly, preferably within two weeks of travel but not later than May 31, which marks the end of the TRI PI Year.

-Students should bring travel receipts and a completed reimbursement form to the Career Development Office.
-Students may also pick up a reimbursement form in CDO.
+Students should complete a reimbursement form on Yale Connect.
 CDO will submit your reimbursement request to the YLS Business Office.
 The Business Office will handle payment.
 For further information contact CDO at firstname.lastname@example.org or 203-432-1676.